smysov/rsschool-cv/cv.md

 ## English level

-Elementary or Pre-Intermediate, but I'm not sure.
+At the moment my level of English is Elementary or Pre-Intermediate, but I'm not sure.
 I exactly know I speak badly.